 We were established by David Oliver and Peter Crockett together with staff and users at the London Borough of Islington’s New Park Day Centre as an unconstituted trust called Music for People in 2006.
 We took talented mental health service user musicians to perform in care homes and day centres for older people.

-In 2009 we achieved charitable status and in 2012 began providing exercise classes, again in care homes and day centres but also in the community.
+In 2009 we achieved charitable status and in 2012 began providing exercise and digital exclusion classes, again in care homes and day centres and also in the community.

-Before lockdown we were doing about 50/50 music and exercise but because most of the music took place in care homes and day centres with many of the oldest, most vulnerable groups, everything stopped.
+Before lockdown we were doing about 50/50 music and exercise but because most of the music took place in care homes and day centres with many of the oldest, most vulnerable groups, music more or less stopped.

 Our long-term aim is to maintain a relationship with these more isolated people and ensure we are able to continue providing them with a service.

 We are good at providing sustainable, long-term classes and events.
 We have never had to close a class due to lack of funding.
 We have built up unrestricted funding so we can start a class immediately and keep it going until we find funding.
 We can also run pilot classes for and with partner organisations to see if there is a demand or need.

 Before lockdown all our classes were live held in care homes, day centres, libraries, community centres and housing schemes.
 In February 2020 we ran 147 events reduced to zero on March 20th 2020.